Advertisement

 Amy Spargo’s living room has a marble fire surround, made from an offcut from the kitchen bench, but she flooded her space with warming decorative items as well.
 (Photography: Caitlin Mills / Styling: Tess Newman Morris)

-Nothing can transform your interiors into a cosy space quite like moody, ambient lighting.
-Table lamps, floor lamps and even candles instantly create a feeling like a warm embrace.
+Overhead lighting serves a practical purpose and certainly has its place in every home.
+But nothing can transform your interiors into a cosy space quite like moody, ambient lighting.
+Table lamps, floor lamps and even beautifully scented candles instantly create a feeling like a warm embrace.
 (For help choosing the right lamp for you home, click here).

 Amy Spargo’s living room features a fireplace with a marble surround but the space is still flooded with warmth due to the plentiful light sources she has included.
 Try decorating any open shelves (or mantles) with candles, then ensure you add a floor lamp beside prominent seating and a table lamp atop a side table for good measure.
 Always opt for a warm light bulb.